elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 raw-request
 ~~~~~~~~~~~

 With the operation ``raw-request`` you can execute arbitrary HTTP requests against Elasticsearch.
 This is a low-level operation that should only be used if no high-level operation is available.
 Note that it is always possible to write a :ref:`custom runner <adding_tracks_custom_runners>`.

-The ``raw-request`` operation supports the following parameters:
+Properties
+""""""""""

 * ``method`` (optional, defaults to ``GET``): The HTTP request method to use.
 * ``path`` (mandatory): Path for the API call (excluding host and port).
 The path must begin with a ``/``.
 Example: ``/myindex/_flush``.